Russian Sleep Experiment

-After being somewhat treated for their severe injuries, the surviving three subjects were prepared to return to the gas chamber with the stimulant by the orders of the military officials (though against the will of the researchers), with EEG monitors showing short recurring moments of brain death.
-Before the chamber was sealed, one of the subjects fell asleep and died, and the only subject that could speak screamed to be immediately sealed in the chamber.
-The military commander ordered for three other researchers to be closed inside the chamber alongside the two remaining subjects.
-One researcher immediately drew his gun and killed the commander and the mute subject by shooting both of them in the head, causing the other person to flee the room.
-With only one surviving subject, the terrified researcher explained that he would not allow himself to be locked in a room with monsters that could no longer be called people.
-He desperately asked what the subject was, to which the subject smiled and identified himself and the other fallen subjects as an inherent evil inside the human mind that is kept in check by the act of sleeping.
-After a brief pause, the researcher shot the prisoner in the heart, and with his dying breath on the floor, the subject muttered his final words; "So...nearly...free..."
+Plot

+The story recounts a scientist's perspective of an experiment set in 1940-50 at a covert Soviet test facility, where they and several other scientists gave political prisoners a stimulant gas that would prevent sleep for fifteen days.
+As if the experiment progresses, it is shown that the lack of sleep transforms the subjects into violent zombie-like creatures who are addicted to the gas.
+At the end of the story, every character dies except the narrating scientist, who had been spared for unknown reasons.

-Popularity and reception
+Popularity

 The Russian Sleep Experiment became immensely popular upon its original publication.
-It is considered by some to be the greatest and most shared creepypasta story ever made and Dread Central's Josh Millican has called it "one of the most shocking and impactful urban legends of the Internet Age".
 Much of the online and offline debate surrounds the belief held by many that the story is real rather than fiction, and many articles therefore seek to debunk this claim.

-The creepypasta is often shared alongside an image of a grotesque, demonic figure, which is implied to be one of the test subjects.
+The creepypasta is often shared alongside an image of a grotesque, emaciated figure, which is implied to be one of the test subjects.
 The image is actually of a life-size animatronic Halloween prop called "Spazm".

-Literary criticism
+Reception

-In the chapter "Horror Memes and Digital Culture" in The Palgrave Handbook of Contemporary Gothic, Tosha R. Taylor wrote that the creepypasta "reflects residual political anxieties as it purports to reveal a top-secret effort by Russian scientists in World War II."
-Aleksandra Serwotka and Anna Stwora examined "Russian Sleep Experiment" and other creepypasta, stating that most creepypasta that focused on experiments feature scientists who "are frequently somehow related either to Nazi Germany or Soviet Russia".
+It is considered by some to be the greatest and most shared creepypasta story ever made and Dread Central's Josh Millican has called it "one of the most shocking and impactful urban legends of the Internet Age".
+In the chapter "Horror Memes and Digital dinosaur" in The Palgrave Handbook of Contemporary Gothic, Tosha R. Taylor wrote that the creepypasta "reflects residual political anxieties as it purports to reveal a top-secret effort by Russian scientists in World War II."
 Sonali Srivastav and Shikha Rai drew comparisons between "Russian Sleep Experiment" and the 2018 miniseries Ghoul, noting that the series took inspiration from the creepypasta.